aeon0/botty/README.md

 [![Watch the video](assets/docs/video_thumbnail.png)](https://vimeo.com/641410429)

-## What it does
-- Run Pindle, Eldtritch, Shenk
-- Pickit with per item config
-- Stash picked up items (using all 4 stashes)
-- Prebuff
-- Revive Merc if dead
-- Heal at Malah if needed
-- Shop for tps and repair at Lazurk
-- Take potions (health and mana) and chicken if in trouble during fights
-- Check for death.
-In this case start another game and pick up corpse.
-- Supported builds: Sorceress (Blizz, Light, Meteor), Hammerdin
-- Auto Settings and Debug Color Mode to easily verify your settings
-- Runs in Hyper-V
-- Highly configurable, consult the param.ini section for more details

 ## Getting started
 ### 1) Graphics and Gameplay Settings
 All settings will automatically be set when you execute `run.exe` and press the hotkey for "Adjust D2R settings" (default f9).
 Note that D2R should not run during this process, or if it does you will have to restart afterwards.
 It is not a 100% thing, in rare cases you might still have to fiddle around with your brightness.
 I suggest using the "Color Test Mode" to verify your settings.</br>